player protection strategy

 Player protection is where the “S” and “G” in ESG become visible—through responsible engagement and real operational accountability.

-What tools matter most in a player protection strategy in 2025?
+What tools matter most in responsible gambling frameworks in 2026?

 Real-time behavior tracking, automated nudges, session limits, and meaningful self-exclusion support.